balena-os/leviathan/README.md

 ## Getting Started

 Leviathan allows for running tests either on a device connected to and controlled by a testbot rig, or on a virtualized QEMU worker.
-The instructions provided will get you started.
+Follow the [quickstart](https://balena-os.github.io/leviathan/pages/Getting-Started/quickstart.html) guide to start your first test.

 ### Clone the repository